harvard-nrg/python-workshop/docs/index.md

 ```

 !!! attention "Command not found"
-    Eek!
     If you receive a `command not found` error, either your system does
     not have Python installed, or your environment is misconfigured.
-If you're
+Try
-    logged into a NCF host, try loading one of the Python modules first
+    logging into a FASSE host and use one of the existing Python modules

     ```bash
     module load ncf
-    module load minidonda3/4.5.12-ncf
+    module load miniconda3/py39_4.11.0-ncf
     ```

-    If that doesn't work, please
+    If that doesn't work,
     [contact a system administrator](https://www.rc.fas.harvard.edu/about/contact/).

 ### executing statements